scribe-security/docs/docs/CLI/valint/README.md

 Target support includes directories, files, images and git repositories. <br />
 While evidence types supported are CycloneDX SBOMs and SLSA provenance in both CycloneDX JSON, In-toto statement and attestation formats.

-Evidence collection will automatically collect information from the Supply chain environment which allows you to reference where in your supply chain the evidence was generated, see the `environment context` section below.
+Evidence collection will automatically collect information from the environment which allows you to reference where in your supply chain the `evidence` was generated, see the (`environment context`)[#environment-context] section below.

 Lastly, Valint allows you to sign and verify a target against the signer's identity and policy across the supply chain.

+## Policy engine
+Valint is a tool that manages the generation, consumption, and verification of evidence using a policy engine.
+The policy engine uses different `evidence stores` to store and provide `evidence` for the policy engine to query on any required `evidence` required to comply with across your supply chain.

+Each policy proposes to enforce a set of rules on the targets produced by your supply chain.
+Policies produce a result, including compliance results as well as `evidence` referenced in the verification.

+> For policies details, please see the [polices](#-policies) section.

 ## Installing `valint`
 Choose any of the following command line interface (CLI) installation options: